 Block Information on Data sharing agreements and record linkage

 Data sharing agreements

-To reduce respondent burden, Statistics Canada has entered into data-sharing agreements under Section 12 of the Statistics Act with Transport Canada and the Canadian Transportation Agency.
-Statistics Canada will only share data from this survey with those organizations that have demonstrated a requirement to use the data.
+To reduce response burden, Statistics Canada has entered into data sharing agreements under Section 12 of the Statistics Act with Transport Canada and the Canadian Transportation Agency.
+Statistics Canada will share data from this survey only with those organizations that have demonstrated a requirement to use the data.